INSTRUCTIONS TO AUTHORS

 - Acknowledgments and information on grants received should be given in a first footnote, which should not be included in the consecutive numbering of footnotes.

-- Manuscripts should be in Times New Roman font, size 12, 1.5 spacing, with 1 inch margins (A4 size) with pages numbered consecutively.
+- Manuscripts should be in 1.5 spacing, with 1 inch margins (A4 size) with pages numbered consecutively.

 - The manuscript should be divided into clearly defined and numbered sections and sub-sections which must contain the essential elements such as Abstract, Keywords, Introduction, Methodology, Results, Conclusions, Artwork/Figure and Tables.
 Titles and subtitles of sections should be short.